 Julia Jensen Smolka

 Julia has extensive litigation experience.
-She represents both defendants and plaintiffs in lawsuits, which include landlord tenant disputes, condominium association collections, homeowner disputes, vender disputes and real estate transactions including real estate broker’s commission disputes.
-She has experience drafting contracts, leases, surrogacy contracts, business sales transactions and settlement agreements with an eye toward anticipating potential litigation and protecting her client.
+She represents both defendants and plaintiffs in lawsuits, which include landlord tenant disputes, condominium association collections, homeowner disputes, contractor disputes, probate disputes, and real estate transactions including real estate broker’s commission disputes.
+She has experience drafting contracts, leases, business sales transactions and settlement agreements with an eye toward anticipating potential litigation and protecting her client.

 “My passion is helping my clients by educating, advising and using my years of experience and expertise to ensure a successful outcome.”

 - Can I Recover My Attorneys Fees?
 Maybe.
 It Depends.

 - Understanding the Illinois Commercial Real Estate Broker Lien Act

 - If the Dress Fits, You Must Acquit

 - Think Post Judgment Collection Before You Even Enter into the Contract

 - Timing is Everything When It Comes to Battling Your Creditors

 - Bankruptcy: Keep your House, Car and Possessions…How?